Lani Misalucha: 2000–2009: All Heart, Loving You and Las Vegas shows

-Misalucha released her fourth studio album entitled, Loving You in June 2003 with the singles "Tila" (written by Liza Diy) and "Malaya Ka Na" (written by Jimmy Antiporda).
-In November of the same year, she began a TV show entitled Celebrity Turns with actor-comedian Michael V. In 2004, Misalucha subordinated budding career to family interest when her family relocated to the United States.
-After the release of her fourth album, Loving You, Lani moved to the US and made history.
-Misalucha became the first Asian to headline in a Main Showroom of the Las Vegas Strip, performing with Hawaii's premiere showband Society of Seven at the Jubilee Theatre of Bally's Hotel and Casino.
+Misalucha released her fourth studio album, entitled Loving You, in June 2003 with the singles "Tila" (written by Liza Diy) and "Malaya Ka Na" (written by Jimmy Antiporda).
+In November of the same year, she began a TV show entitled Celebrity Turns with actor-comedian Michael V. In 2004, Misalucha began increasingly focusing on family matters when her family relocated to the United States.
+Misalucha became the first Asian person to headline in a Main Showroom of the Las Vegas Strip, performing with Hawaii's premiere showband Society of Seven at the Jubilee Theatre of Bally's Hotel and Casino.
 Her stint at Bally's ran for 15 months from August 7, 2004, to February 5, 2006, after which she and the Society of Seven moved to the Main Showroom of the Flamingo from August 2006 to April 13, 2008.

-At the height of her international success, Lani went back to the recording studio in October 2006, doing covers of well-loved classics for a self-titled album, her fifth release.
-Just as the album turned Gold and Platinum in 2007, Lani came home to regale her Filipino audience with songs and stories in a one-night engagement at the Araneta Coliseum on March 17, 2007.
-The concert, aptly titled, Missing You, was packed by almost 18,000 fans and followers, a testament not only to Lani's rousing world-class talent, but also to her dedication to the people who have come to love her music.
+In October 2006, Lani went back to the recording studio, doing covers of classics for a self-titled album, her fifth release.
+Lani returned to Philippines and held a live concert in Araneta Coliseum on March 17, 2007.
+The concert, titled Missing You, was attended by approximately 18,000 concertgoers.
 Misalucha re-appeared a few times on Philippine television starting on February 17, 2007, in the Sunday afternoon show ASAP of ABS-CBN (The Filipino Channel).
-In the latter part of May 2007, record label Viva re-released "Lani Misalucha Live Vol. 1 and 2".
-The two-volume recording contains previously released material mostly from her Crossover Live Tour albums with various live performances from different albums within the Viva catalogue where she had appeared.
+At the end of May 2007, record label Viva re-released "Lani Misalucha Live Vol. 1 and 2".
+The two-volume recording contains previously released material mostly from her Crossover Live Tour albums, with various live performances from different albums within the Viva catalogue where she had appeared.